CodeNameAshley/CodeNameAshley/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/codenameashley?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fcodenameashley&screen_name=codenameashley)

 ### I'm an aspiring software developer / software engineer
-- 🔭 I am currently learning to code with @ManchesterCodes!
+- 📖 I am currently learning to code with @ManchesterCodes!
-- 🌱 Tweeting my journey learning JavaScript, HTML & CSS.
+- 🌱 On a journey to learn JavaScript, HTML & CSS.
-- 👯 I'd love to gain some knowledge in other programming languages, UI/UX design, as well as DevOps!
+- 💡 I'd love to gain some knowledge in other programming languages, UI/UX design, as well as DevOps!
 - 📜 I'm hoping to study computer science in the future.
 - 🥅 2022 Goals: To be better at coding!
 - ⚡ About Me: I love to draw and play video games.